ran-eh/th_amp/README.md

 # Choices
 ## Approach
 I am a fan of using the agile/YAGNI in data design.
-I prefer to start small and simple, trusting that additional need will reveal themselves over time.
+I prefer to start small and simple, trusting that additional needs will reveal themselves over time.
 In this project as well, I went for simple and light weight whenever possible.
 ## Database
-I chose Postgres for its ease of installation and use.
-I already have experience with rolling it out on docker, making it an easy choice to me.
+Postgres is a good non-cloud starter system for any application.
+This decision may be reconsidered later should the size of the data increase and analytics needs become more complex.
+At that point analyics data may be split off into a columnar database, while Postgres will continue to be used as the application database.

 ## Data ingestion and modeling
-The requirements comfortably match the limitations of API service free tier.
-I chose use the realtime and timeline endpoint, and store the results in a schema that closely matches their output.
-This allowed me to simply use `pandas.DataFrame.to_sql`, and not worry about schema maintenance.
+The requirements comfortably match the limitations of the API service' free tier.
+I chose to use the realtime and timeline endpoints, and store the results in a schema that closely matches their output.
+This allowed me to simply use `pandas.DataFrame.to_sql`, and not worry about schema maintenance for now, as to_sql both created and populates the table as needed.

 As a starting point, I decided to overwrite data table on every ingestion.
 However, extensing it to store historical data is easy should the need arise down the line.